Northland state highway maintenance programme

 We’ll make sure to minimise any disruptions to road users as much as we can while we complete these important works, which will improve the road and make everyone’s journey safer and more enjoyable.

-Upcoming works for Saturday 28th September - Friday 4th October
+Upcoming works for Saturday 16 November - Friday 22 November

-Northland State Highway roadworks [PDF, 281 KB]
+Northland State Highway maintenance and renewals [PDF, 288 KB]

 Note: Weather or other factors may cause roadworks to be postponed to the next suitable day in our programme.